 - How do current valuations relate to historical periods?

 Investors expect a steep discount for the risk they are taking today.
 This is to achieve an attractive return tomorrow.
-These methods are helpful in ensuring this.
+These methods help ensure this.

 How investors value a firm in the future creates a clear ‘valuation’ goal for your startup.
 After all, your precious firm created on your idea must have a proper valuation!